yazanabdulhafez/reading-notes/class-11.md

 ## Images

-You can control the size of an image using the width and height properties in CSS, just like you can for any other box.Specifying image sizes helps pages to load more smoothly because the HTML and CSS code will often load before the images, and telling the browser how much space to leave for an image allows it to render the rest of the page without waiting for the image to download.
+You can control the size of an image using the width and height properties in CSS, just like you can for any other box.
+Specifying image sizes helps pages to load more smoothly because the HTML and CSS code will often load before the images, and telling the browser how much space to leave for an image allows it to render the rest of the page without waiting for the image to download.

 In the CSS, you add selectors for each of the class names, then use the CSS width and height properties to control the image dimensions.